What Is an Executive Producer?

-An executive producer (EP) is in charge of hiring, managing and organizing a movie, television, radio, music or stage production.
-Job duties include securing funding, maintaining a schedule and managing cast and crew.
+An executive producer (EP) is in charge of hiring for, managing, and organizing a movie, television, radio, music, or stage production.
+Job duties include securing funding, maintaining a schedule, and managing cast and crew.
 Education requirements vary, although a bachelor's degree in film or journalism may be helpful.

-|Median Salary (2014)||$100,427**|
+|Median Annual Salary (2019)**||$95,398|

-Source: *U.S. Bureau of Labor Statistics, **Payscale.com
+Source: *U.S. Bureau of Labor Statistics, **PayScale.com

 Executive Producer Job Description